 ‘Reading a book is like re-writing it for yourself’ - Angela Carter

 It is our aim to instil an appreciation of literature in students of all ages.
 In their English lessons and during their co-curricular pursuits, students are given opportunities to read, analyse and discuss a diverse range of authors’ works, exploring literary texts from different generic traditions and historical periods.
-The students’ learning journey in English encompasses the study of works by writers such as Shakespeare, John Milton, Dickens, F. Scott Fitzgerald, J. B. Priestley, William Golding, Mildred D. Taylor, Angela Carter, Benjamin Zephaniah, Carol Ann Duffy, Chimamanda Ngozi Adichie and a range of others.
+The students’ learning journey in English encompasses the study of works by writers such as William Shakespeare, John Milton, Charles Dickens, F. Scott Fitzgerald, J. B. Priestley, William Golding, Angela Carter, Benjamin Zephaniah, Carol Ann Duffy, Chimamanda Ngozi Adichie and a range of others.